xamado/xamado.github.io/content/about.md

 ### Technical Director - Globant
 ###### Mar 2016 - Present

-As Technical Director at Globant's Gaming Studio I lead the studio's game development practice, follow new business opportunities, empower our teams and developers to grow and just in general help the studio move forward.
+As Technical Director at Globant's Gaming Studio I led the studio's game development practice, followed new business opportunities, empowered our teams and developers to grow and just in general helped the studio move forward.

-I have led the Ubisoft - Globant collaboration from conception to date, finding places where we could add value to the AAA titles developed by Ubisoft.
+I have led the Ubisoft - Globant collaboration for over 8 years, finding places where we could add value to the AAA titles developed by Ubisoft.
+We started with just 3 engineers and through trust and good work we grew to a peak of around 80 developers on 3 different projects.

-I lead a team of 80+ developers.

-I am responsible of assembling a team of not only excellent engineers but great forward going people, which aids in having great team dynamics and collaboration which in turn helps us tackle more and more advanced game engine technology projects and keeps the team learning and growing while still always surpassing our client's expectations.
+I was responsible for assembling a team of not only excellent engineers but great forward going people, which aids in having great team dynamics and collaboration which in turn helped us tackle more and more advanced game engine technology projects and kept the teams learning and growing while still always surpassing our client's expectations.

-I'm also responsible of identifying new opportunities where we can provide help and follow new business opportunities within other game projects.
+I was also responsible for identifying new opportunities where we could provide help and followed new business opportunities within other game projects to find engagements where we could grow our business and collaboration.

+#### Technical Director - Bandai Namco

+Tech: Unreal Engine 5.3, C++

+Worked as Director and programmer on 2 new unannounced projects for Bandai Namco Japan based on the Gundam IP.

+Both projects were developed from the ground up on Unreal Engine 5.
+I developed core systems for the games and a separate networking system based on a custom server to align with the needs of an MMO style game experience.

+For one of these projects I was prototyping game mechanics, leveraging Epic’s Gameplay Ability System to come up with a clean and modular design to the dozens and dozens of game mechanics we wanted our players to play with.

 #### Technical Director - XDefiant

+Tech: Ubisofts Snowdrop Engine, C++

-We are currently collaborating with Ubisoft on an upcoming (and announced) title, XDefiant.
-Our biggest commitment yet with Ubisoft with a team of over 50 people working on multiple aspects of the game from UI and Gameplay to Dedicated Servers, Networking and Stadia/Luna ports.
+We have worked on Ubisoft's XDefiant from the first stages of conception.
+Our biggest collaboration with Ubisoft yet; with a team of over 50 people working on multiple aspects of the game from UI and Gameplay to Dedicated Servers, Networking and Stadia/Luna ports.

 #### Technical Director - Rocksmith+

+Tech: C++, Custom UI rendering system (DX), C#/.NET, Vue.js

-We created the whole Rocksmith+ Workshop ecosystem, allowing users to create their own songs for playing in the game.
+We created the whole Rocksmith+ Workshop ecosystem, from the authoring tool to the website and API/services allowing users to create their own songs for playing in the game and publish them for other users to play.

-Assembled and lead the team working Rocksmith+ Workshop, a whole new content creation tool for authoring tracks for the game, meant to be used by our users to create exciting new tracks to play in Rocksmith+.
+I assembled and led the team working Rocksmith+ Workshop, a whole new content creation tool for authoring tracks for the game, meant to be used by our users to create exciting new tracks to play in Rocksmith+.
 The tool was created from scratch using C++ and a custom UI engine designed by myself and built in-house with the Globant team.

-I designed and developed the core of the custom hardware accelerated UI framework.

 #### Technical Director - FarCry 6

+Tech: Ubisofts Dunia Engine

-Assembled and lead the Globant team working on FarCry 6, where we developed engine, rendering, tools and gameplay elements for the upcoming new iteration of the franchise.
+Assembled and led the Globant team working on FarCry 6, where we developed engine, rendering, tools and gameplay elements for the upcoming new iteration of the franchise.
 We collaborated with Ubisoft's team in Toronto.
 I've continually pushed on getting more parts of the game for our team to work on, constantly showing our capabilities and expertise, and how a small team can produce a huge impact on the quality of life for everyone working with the tools to make such a great game.

 ### Senior Software Engineer - Rabbit Inc.
 ###### Nov 2014 - Jan 2016